 10. React Swipe

-Based on the JavaScript library Swipe.js, this carousel is also a bit more basic than many others, but it does its job pretty well, and it’s quite lightweight (although it comes at a cost).
+Based on the JavaScript library Swipe.js, this carousel is also a bit more basic than many others, but it does its job pretty well and is relatively lightweight (although it comes at a cost).

-It aims to provide a basic solution for touch devices and won’t support dragging with the mouse.
+It aims to provide an essential solution for touch devices and won’t support dragging with the mouse.

 If you are looking for simplicity for touch devices, this can be a good option.
 With few configurable options, it’s hard to go wrong while using it.